 Thank you to all of you that came along to our interactive maths session.
 I hope that it gave you an insight into how we teach maths in Reception.
-Here is a link for more information about the expectations of what the children need to learn in Reception and further information about our Maths Passports.
+Here is a link for more information about the expectations of what the children need to learn by the end of Reception.

 If you require any further information then please do not hesitate to talk to us at school.

 oday Midnight Class worked hard making a fabulous Easter garden.